Moist and Juicy Pressure Cooker Ham (So QUICK!)

 • Ham: You can do any ham (like a small boneless Toupie ham, a larger bone-in cut, or even a spiral ham).
 See below for notes on prepping a larger cut.

 • Liquid.
 Anytime you pull out the pressure cooker you need to add liquid.
 The ham itself comes pre-seasoned and has a lovely smokiness.
-The results are perfectly delicious and flavourful with just water in the bottom, but feel free to swap in apple juice or cider, or an unsalted broth if you like.
+The results are perfectly delicious and flavourful with just water in the bottom, but feel free to swap in apple juice, pineapple juice, cider, or an unsalted broth if you like.

 How to Heat a Ham in a Pressure Cooker